 Valkyrie picked up his first two kills during a mid 2v2 against the enemy Rengar and Lissandra, and snowballed out of control from there.
 The Singaporean mid laner had six kills by ten minutes, and the fights only got more bloody from there.

-Uzi held the most kills record for League of Legends for years, but now he has been overtaken.
-This time, a mid laner wears the crown, but don’t let the name deceive you, because he’s no novice.
+Uzi held the most kills record for League of Legends for years, but now he has been overtaken by LPL’s mid lane menace Rookie.

-There’s a considerable gap back to third after the two LPL players.
-Faker, the Unkillable Demon King, has racked up exactly 3,000 kills in his illustrious career.
+Faker, the Unkillable Demon King, sits in third with 3,406 kills in his illustrious career.
 Given he hails from the more methodical LCK, compared to the bloody LPL, that’s an impressive number.

 Faker is the Unkillable Demon King of League of Legends, but he didn’t earn his reputation off the back of one game.
 His sustained performance at the domestic and international level for the last seven years has justified this monniker, racking up hundreds of wins.

-Invictus Gaming mid Song ‘Rookie’ Eui-jin comes in second with 745 games played, while now-retired AD carry Kim ‘PraY’ Jong-in rounds out the podium with 618.
-He’s soon to be overtaken by Jian ‘Uzi’ Zi-Hao, who sits one behind on 617.
+Invictus Gaming mid Song ‘Rookie’ Eui-jin comes in second with 859 games played, while now-retired AD carry Jian ‘Uzi’ Zi-Hao sits in third on 683.

-Sneaky appeared in every Worlds from 2013 to 2019, travelling to South Korea, Europe, and China in the process.
-Doublelift was at the first World Championship at DreamHack Jonkoping, only missing Season 3 and Season 4 Worlds in the years since.
+Former Cloud9 AD carry Zach ‘Sneaky’ Scuderi comes in at second, having appeared in every Worlds from 2013 to 2019, travelling to South Korea, Europe, and China in the process.

 There are four players sitting at six appearances: sOAZ, Uzi, Xmithie, and Clearlove.
 Three-time World Champion Faker has made it five times.